SharedCode/sop/README.md

 Scaleable Object Persistence (SOP) Framework

+## SOP In-Memory
-SOP Version 1(beta) is an in-memory implementation.
-It was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithms that will work irrespective of backend, be it in-memory or others, such as that geared for V2.
+SOP in-memory was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithms that will work irrespective of backend, be it in-memory or others, such as the "in Cassandra & Redis" implementation(see discussion below for details).

 SOP in-memory, is a full implementation.
 It has all the bits required to be used like a golang map but which, has the features of a b-tree, which is, manage & fetch data in your desired sort order (as driven by your item key type & its Comparer implementation), and do other nifty features such as "range query" & "range updates", turning "go" into a very powerful data management language, imagine the power of "go channels" & "go routines" mixed in to your (otherwise) DML scripts, but instead, write it in "go", the same language you write your app.
 No need to have impedance mismatch.